Racketeer Influenced and Corrupt Organizations Act: Organized crime

 Although its primary intent was to deal with organized crime, Blakey said that Congress never intended it merely to apply to the Mob.
 He once told Time, "We don't want one set of rules for people whose collars are blue or whose names end in vowels, and another set for those whose collars are white and have Ivy League diplomas."
+In the years following its passage, RICO had been criticized for its extensive use against entities other than organized crime.
+One critic pointed towards the number of civil suits that were brought against businesses, labor unions, and other private parties, which made up for 90% of all civil RICO cases, according to the American Bar Association.